Zoogoneticus tequila: Description

 Along with other Mexican goodeids, Zoogoneticus tequila are viviparous; this led the genus to be originally included in family Poeciliidae.
-Clutch size is up to 29 young.
+The clutch size is up to 29 young.
 Males are smaller than females, with standard length up to 4.1 cm in males and up to 5.8 cm in females.
+The clutch size is up to 29 young.
 Total length can reach 7 cm in females.
 The sexes can also be distinguished by colouration.
 Adult males have cream-colored terminal bands on the anal and dorsal fin.
 The caudal fin of adult males has crescent-shaped band of red-orange, orange, or yellow.
+This crescent-shaped tail is one of the distinguishing features that helps to separate this fish from the other species within its genus: Zoogoneticus quitzeoensis.
 The rest of the caudal fin is not pigmented and is transparent.
 Some large adult females share this caudal coloration but generally their caudal fins are transparent.
-Both sexes display olive shaded, mottled bodies with males typically darker than the families.
+Both sexes display olive shaded, mottled bodies with males typically darker than the females.
+Generally, adults will lose the mottled coloration in their caudal peduncle as they age.
 Juveniles are lighter colored with more obvious mottling.

+Reproduction

+The female Z. tequila fish have a single, median ovary that is common amongst the entire Goodeidae family.
+During reproduction, the embryos develop in the cavity of this ovary.
+Females give birth to free-swimming fry after the development within the ovary cavity.
+During each brood, females will produce 10-29 offspring, typically during the summer season, though some studies have found females to reproduce in winter in rare occurrences.
+Once the fry are given birth to, they are left to fend for themselves, with no parental care provided by the mother.
+Sexual maturity for this species is reached around 6-10 weeks of age, when the life cycle of this fish starts over again.

 Diet

-These fish typically eat various types of zooplankton and insect larvae in the water such as those of chironomids.
-There have also been recorded instances of cannibalism of the immature young.